X-SHIELD: Regularization for eXplainable Artificial Intelligence: Regularization in XAI

-\begin{itemize} \item \emph{Does the explanation behave like the model in the example to be explained?} Local Fidelity and Local Concordance measure this behavior. \item \emph{Can this explanation be extrapolated far from the example to be explained?} Prescriptivity measures if a synthetic example constructed to differ from the original example ends up modifying the behavior of the model. \item \emph{How much can an explanation vary if it is generated several times?} Robustness measures how much two explanations of the same example differ if the method of generating explanations is stochastic. \item \emph{Other descriptive information on the explanations}.
-Conciseness measures the number of features with high involvement in the decisions of the model, being a very concise model when few features have high involvement and will be not very concise when there are many features with distributed influence in the decision of the model. \end{itemize}
+\begin{itemize} \item \emph{Does the explanation behave like the model in the example to be explained?} Local Fidelity and Local Concordance measure this behavior. \item \emph{Can this explanation be extrapolated far from the example to be explained?} Prescriptivity measures if a synthetic example constructed to differ from the original example ends up modifying the behavior of the model. \item \emph{How much can an explanation vary if it is generated several times?} Robustness measures how much two explanations of the same example differ if the method of generating explanations is stochastic. \item \emph{The number of important features in the exlanation}.
+Conciseness measures the percentage of features with high involvement in the decisions of the model, being a very concise model when few features have high involvement and will be not very concise when there are many features with distributed influence in the decision of the model. \end{itemize}

 The metrics shown are quantitative and, when applied to model-dependent explanations, can be useful information to guide the models in the training stage to obtain better performance and explainability behavior.